Service Mission

 • Environmental Intervention

-Our management is creative, communicative, committed to developing the potential of our staff and encouraging their active participation in the development of the organisation.
+Our management emphasizes practical results, good communication and welcomes innovation.
+We aim to develop the potential of our staff and encourage their active participation in our service development.

 Brief History of Development